kebaldwi/ansible_lab_v1/LabGuide.md

       register: prior_config

 ```
-The second task is where we actually deploy our configuration template to our network device using [cisco.ios.ios_config](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html).
+The second task deploys our configuration template to our network device using [cisco.ios.ios_config](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html).
 As the name implies, the cisco.ios.ios_config module is used to modify the configuration on a Cisco IOS/IOS-XE device.
 Note that the **src** parameter allows us to reference the previously discussed Jinja2 template which contains the configuration we want to send.

 The cisco.ios.ios_config module is powerful and flexible.
-The usage here is only one way of sending configuration to network devices.
+The usage here is only one way of deploying configuration to network devices.
 Please review the documentation linked above for more options and examples.

 The final parameter in the task is **save_when**.
-This parameter controls under what circumstances the task will save the running-config, the option **changed** will only do so if the task results in a change to the running configuration, other options can be explored in the documentation.
+This parameter controls under what circumstances the task will save the running-config, the option **changed** will only do so if the task itself results in a change to the running configuration, other options can be explored in the documentation.

 ```
     - name: Apply Initial Configuration